fabceolin/windev/readme.md

 :qt - The same the master, but some qt tools
 :usb - Configured to use a specific usb device inside Windows.
-You can change de Vagrantfile to change the usb device :experimental - Same as qt, but used for testing more things
+You can change de Vagrantfile to change the usb device :experimental - Same as qt, but used for testing more things :office - Microsoft Office installed
+:minimal - Only firefox, 7zip and python installed with software 3d drivers :latest - image of master branch

 # Pre requisites do build a image
 You need debootstrap, docker, sshpass, python3, python3-pip installed on host